KumareshBabuNS/cfops-landingpage/content/docs/cfops_backup_aws.md

 1. Get the latest release for your OS from the <a class="page-scroll" href="./downloads/release">Downloads</a> page.

 ### Backup Ops Manager on AWS
 AWS requires the pem files as authentication mechanisms for ssh into virtual machines.
 The `cfops` tool will extract the pem file from Ops manager when taking backups from CF virtual machines.
-You should provide a dummy password (–omp x) for ops manager host when executing backup command.

 1. Execute `cfops backup` command with the help option
 ```bash